-But how do these birds show that they are scared, this article looks into whether chickens shake when they are scared.
+But how do these birds show that they are scared?
+This article looks into whether chickens shake when they are scared.

 Do chickens shake when scared?

-A lot of things can scare a chicken, these birds aren’t very large plus they don’t have much in the way of defending themselves so yes they do scare easily. but do chickens shake when scared like humans in cartoons do?
+A lot of things can scare a chicken, these birds aren’t very large plus they don’t have much in the way of defending themselves, so yes, they do scare easily.

+But do chickens shake when scared like humans in cartoons do?
 Here is what to know about it:

 When chickens are scared:

-Chickens on the other hand will simply get up and go when they are scared.
-They don’t have the luxury of standing still and shaking when a threat is nearby, the bird will simply dash away when it sees a threat and try to find somewhere to hide as the threat may catch it.
+They don’t have the luxury of standing still and shaking when a threat is nearby.
+The bird will simply dash away when it sees a threat and it will try to find somewhere to hide away from the threat.

 Why chickens shiver: